analyticspot/anx-ml/README.md

 so that we can interoperate with other machine learning libraries and allows for injection.
 See the `SERIALIZATION.README.md` file for details.

+# ColumnId and FeatureId

+`FeatureId` is a subclass of `ColumnId` that contains additional meta-data and restricted subset of types.
+There are subclasses of `FeatureId` for all common machine learning types like categorical, boolean, and numeric features.
+Many machine learning algorithms require a `FeatureId` so, when possible, always create a `FeatureId` instead of a `ColumnId`.

 # ExecutorService

 Methods like `transform`, `trainTransform` and their counterparts from convenience classes like